-Disclaimer: The Transitions in Adult Care module and its contents are for information purposes only and are not intended as medical, legal, financial or therapeutic advice.
-Please consult a physician, lawyer, financial advisor, or counsellor for professional services.
+Disclaimer: The information in the Transitions in Adult Care section is only a guide and not meant to replace medical, legal, financial, or therapeutic advice.
+You should consult a doctor, lawyer, financial advisor, or counsellor for professional services.

 Changes in Care Requirements are Unique

 As a family or friend caregiver, changes from one level of care to another can become a regular part of your life.
-The changes to your care recipient may be subtle like a gradual loss of interest in social activities, or they may be sudden when there is an injury or a stroke.
-When we see changes happening, we can expect that the level of care and overall plan may need to change as well.
+The changes to someone you are looking after may be subtle, like a gradual loss of interest in social activities.
+An injury or stroke can be a more sudden change.
+When we see these changes, we can expect that the level of care and the overall plan may need to change as well.

-If it is a sudden change resulting from an acute illness or an accident, you should expect to leave the hospital with a care plan that gives you some guidance in what to anticipate and how to respond to what might be a new set of needs.
+If the change is sudden, maybe because of an illness or accident, you should leave the hospital with a care plan that tells you what to expect and how to respond to what might be a new set of needs.
 If the changes are slower and happen over time, that can sometimes be harder to deal with.

-Please be aware that the content of these sections does not focus on changes that may result from specific physical or mental health conditions.
-We want the information to be applicable to as many caregiving situations as possible.
+Please be aware that the information in these sections doesn’t focus on changes that can result from specific physical or mental health conditions.
+We want the information to be helpful to people in as many caregiving situations as possible.

 One of the most important things you can do for your care recipient is to take care of your own health, both mental and physical.
 Taking time for yourself and making sure you stay well is not selfish – it is essential!